Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 CAPS: Data in elderly patients are limited.
 No dose adjustments are expected to be required.

 Still's disease: Data in elderly patients are limited.
-No dose adjustment are expected to be required.
+No dose adjustment is expected to be required.

 Paediatric population (< 18 years)